Brooke Bonner

 Drinkers of the Wind Team

 Mindy has been working with plants for more than 25 years - landscaping, on trail crews, on farms, and with retail, wholesale, and native plant nurseries all over the United States.
 Locally, she served as the Food Production Coordinator for The Hunger Coalition for four years.
 She’s harbored a long-standing dream to start a native plant nursery, so it seemed like synchronicity that brought us together when she was ready to take the first step toward that dream.
-She helped launch our market garden in 2024 and is helping Brooke manage overall production and ranch ops.
-And Drinkers of the Wind is now the proud home and partner of High Desert Roots, Mindy’s new business celebrating the native and adapted plants of Idaho’s high desert.
+She helped launch our market garden in 2024 and keeps production humming along.
+Drinkers of the Wind is also the proud home and partner of High Desert Roots, Mindy’s new business celebrating the native and adapted plants of Idaho’s high desert.
 Learn more on her website here!

 • Kyle in a giant hat with black and white ranch cat Spats